wenerikk5/dev_rooms_Flask/README.md

 A draft of public site for devs to discuss different topics related with programming languages.
 Has been built on Flask with Jinja2 Templates + Flask SQLAlchemy + Alembic + Flask-Login + Bootstrap styling.
 Main functionality has been covered by Pytests (84% coverage).

 ## Set up and use

+All commands should be executed from main directory (dev_rooms_Flask)

 ```
 # Create and activate virtual environment